-Modernism + Recent Past Survey & Designation Efforts
+Modernism and Recent Past Survey & Designation Efforts

 As interest in resources from the recent past and the Modern design movement grows, so do efforts to document this important part of our national heritage.
 Many communities and organizations across the country are surveying their mid-century properties, sites, and landscapes to determine their eligibility for local landmark designation or listing on the National Register of Historic Places.
 They have accomplished these surveys using local volunteer assistance, preservation students, professional consulting services, or some combination of the three.
 The historic resource survey efforts below encompass a variety of methods, geographic areas, and resource types, illustrating both the pervasiveness of these resources in our communities and the diverse ways to capture this important information.
 Additional information and models for survey and designation of various housing types can be found in our Guide to Post War Housing Survey and Designation Resources.